FoxZOolm/astas/README.md

 something like this : send "1 iron ingot" into "grinder" to obtain "1 iron powder"
 ME Crafting computer following this rules and can cascade pattern
 ("cascade pattern"= when 1 craft need a other craft)
+"pattern" don't need to remake each time is used at all

 <troll mode="bashing">
 Why I haven't use greatest Pipeworks, digiline or technic MT mods ?